CiscoDevNet/roomdevices-macros-samples/Multi-Content Solution/README.md

 **Author: Svein Terje Steffensen**

 <div style="color: red; background: #ffe8e3; padding: 1em">
-Warning: This extension is not currently supported by RoomOS 11 / the new multi-taksing user interface.
+Warning: This extension is not currently supported by RoomOS 11 / the new multi-tasking user interface.
 </div>

 ---